muntasirhsn/MLOps-with-AWS/README.md

 <img src="images/Sageaker Pipeline4.png?raw=true"/>

-## Deploying in Production Environment and Realtime Inference
+## Deploying Model for Realtime Inference
 A REST API was created by using Amazon API Gateway to demonstrate an external-facing, single point of entry for the Sagemaker model endpoint.
 A lambda function was employed to establish the communication  between the API gateway and the model endpoint.
 The API was tested with Postman (an HTTP client) for real-time inference.

 <img src="images/RealtimeInference-Postman.png?raw=true"/>